Shiffali914/bansal/src/jan18/readme.md

 public, static and  final   // all the variable, fields are by default

-public and abstract        // all the methods are by default no non abstract is used in interfaces
+public and abstract        // all the methods are by default and nonabstract is used in interfaces

 You cannot create an object or instantiate the interface.